VamshiReddy02/DevOps-Journey/Days/Day3.md

 ![](images/day3-bus.png)

 Bus topology is a network type in which every computer and network device is connected to single cable.
-When it has exactly two endpoints, then it is called Linear Bus topology.It transmits data only in one direction.Every device is connected to a single cable
+When it has exactly two endpoints, then it is called Linear Bus topology.It transmits data only in one direction.Every device is connected to a single cable.

 ### Disadvantage